Preimplantation Genetic Screening (PGS)

 - Prefer to have a single embryo transferred

 - Have had a previous pregnancy or child with a chromosomal abnormality

 - Are at increased risk for aneuploidy due to advanced maternal age

-If you are considering PGS, please speak to your fertility specialist for more information.
-If you and your fertility specialist have decided that PGS is the right decision for you, please click here to complete the PGS Consent Form and PGS Authorization Form.
+If you and your fertility specialist have decided that PGS is right for you, please click here to complete the PGS Consent Form and Payment Authorization.